 118. Period of treatment or quarantine

-The period for which an infected carrier or potential carrier or infected earth, soil or trees shall be treated or kept in quarantine for the purposes of this Part shall be such period as an authorized person determines.
+The period for which an infected carrier or potential carrier or infected earth, soil or trees shall be treated or kept in quarantine for the purposes of this Part shall be such period as an authorised person determines.

-119. Cleansing and disinfecting to be carried out in accordance with directions
+119. Cleansing and disinfecting to be carried out as directed

 Where under this Part, a person is directed to cleanse and disinfect an infected carrier or potential carrier that person shall carry out that cleansing and disinfecting —

-(a) at a time and place and in such manner as is directed by an authorized person; and
+(a) at a time and place and in such manner as is directed by an authorised person; and

-(b) to the satisfaction of the authorized person.
+(b) to the satisfaction of the authorised person.

 Penalty: (a) for a first offence, not less than $150 or more than $1 000;